PrakasRavichandran/dairy-blog/_posts/2023-09-08-cooking-up-love-a-surprise-feast-for-mom-and-dads-special-day.markdown

 ### A Surprise Unveiled: Tears of Joy and Laughter

 Curious, they asked, "What's all this?"
 I simply said, "Open it."
 As they unveiled the contents of the brass vessel, their faces lit up with surprise and delight.
-Mom and dad shared smiles and even a few tears of joy.
+Mom and Dad shared smiles and even a few tears of joy.
 I embraced my mom, and together we wished them a happy anniversary, feeling the warmth of their love.

 Not wanting the delicious food to go to waste, I decided to share it with our farm laborers.
 They were astounded by the culinary delights and showered me with compliments, saying, "Your future wife will be lucky to have such a talented cook."
 I even gave some extra masala vada to one of the workers, earning a round of applause for my generosity.